KLD997/FreeTune/README.md

   Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`

+  `Sign` is used to sign values in 3d plot view.

   `Copy Map` copy the values of the map without axis to clipboard.

   `Copy Selected` is used to copy selected values to clipboard.